BrunoScholles98/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 <a name="desc"></a>
 ## 1. Project Description and Status

-This project is part of GigaSistêmica, an initiative in association with GigaCandanga, aiming to create a diagnostic and predictive system for systemic diseases based on dental radiographs.
-My main focus within the project is to develop a neural network-based system capable of classifying patients' bone health and identifying osteoporosis, all through panoramic radiographic images.
-The goal is to streamline the diagnosis and treatment process for patients, particularly within the Brazilian public health system.
+This project is a key component of GigaSistêmica, a collaborative initiative with GigaCandanga, dedicated to advancing diagnostic and predictive capabilities for systemic diseases using dental radiographs.
+My primary role in this endeavor is to pioneer the development of a neural network-driven system tailored to classify patients' bone health and detect osteoporosis, leveraging panoramic radiographic images.
+The ultimate aim is to expedite the diagnostic and treatment pathways for patients, with a particular focus on enhancing efficiency within the Brazilian public health system.

-Currently, this repository is not complete as the research is still under development.
-Thus, here are the codes used for the training of EfficientNet and the network's tests, as well as the tools used for data pre-processing; however, they are not yet properly organized.
-Consequently, in the future, there will be an overall improvement in the organization of the codes and files.
+While the research is still ongoing, the current repository contains essential elements used in training EfficientNet and conducting network evaluations.
+Additionally, it includes tools for data pre-processing and Grad-CAM Visualization.
+However, the organization of these resources is a work in progress.
+Efforts will be made in the future to enhance the overall structure and coherence of the codebase and associated files.
+It is noteworthy that an article detailing the findings of this research is currently being prepared for submission to a scientific journal.

 <a name="lic"></a>
 ## 2. License